Hyperion2220/webWeasel/README.md

 The script will:
 1. Create a `crawler_output` directory in the project folder
 2. Create a subdirectory named after the website (e.g., "example")
-3. Crawl the website, extracting content as Markdown
+3. Crawl the website, extracting content as Markdown (with code blocks preserved and no line wrapping)
-4. Save individual pages as Markdown files
+4. Save individual pages as normalized, truncated markdown files for compatibility
+5. Print detailed progress, success, and error messages for each page
+6. Attempt to install Playwright browser dependencies automatically if not already present

 ## Configuration